Nilesh-Parit/CDAC_Project/README.md

 ## Credits

-This project was developed by
+This project is developed by :-
 1. Anurag Anant Ghosekar
 2. Abhay Sanjay Biramane
 3. Abhishek Vijay Gaikwad